nguyen-nguyen-06/githubPlayground/README.md

 1) If we typed git add but not push yet, use git reset /<File name/> (useless)
 2) If we already committed, use git reset HEAD/~1 to return to the previous commit, or git reset Head/~/<n/> to return to the latest n-th commit before the one we just made (git is like a linked list, Head will point to the last commit)
+3) git reset /<commit id/> return to the place after that commit

 - Note: this only change in our local branch